 1 Don’t rush to react, be an active listener

 The most important part of addressing negative feedback is to actively listen before you engage in conversation.
 Before you can engage in a positive conversation you have to step back and make sure that you’re taking the time to fully understand what’s being said.
 It can be difficult to understand someone else’s perspective, especially if you don’t agree with what they’re saying.
 When you take the time to explore the bigger picture, it helps you gain a better understanding of the scenario so you can view the feedback through the proper lens.

 It can be extremely difficult to provide someone with negative feedback so it’s important to be patient and understanding until they have finished voicing their concerns.
 Before you can respond to negative feedback, you have to actively listen and engage intently in the conversation.

-Use a meeting management tool like Fellow to take collaborative meeting notes and ensure all attendees have a clear understanding of the talking points and decisions being made.
+Use a tool like Fellow to discuss feedback in your 1-on-1 and ensure all attendees have a clear understanding of next steps.

 2 Be appreciative, thank the other person for their feedback